-The Board is currently seeking trustee candidates for one opening on the Board, for a Japanese national - for more information see Interested candidates page
+The Board is currently seeking trustee candidates for two openings on the Board, one for a Japanese national and the other for a person who has prior experience of board meetings at a high level – for more information see Interested candidates page.

 Role of the Trustees